Healthy Homes Assessment Horokiwi

 What are unreasonable gaps or holes?

-If you can feel external air flowing in or the air is clear from a gap or hole, then it’s probably a gap or hole which requirements sealing in some way.
+If you are able to feel external air flowing in or the sound of a clear draught emanating from a crack or a gap, then it’s most likely a gap or hole which requirements sealing in some way.
 Cracks or gaps with large gaps must be stopped permanently.
-The gaps that exceed 3mm that allow air in or out of the house require to be sealed.
-In the case of an open fireplace isn’t in use it can cause draughts and must be sealed from.
-Landlords and property managers are responsible for making sure that these draughts are stopped in the maximum extent possible.
+The gaps that exceed 3mm that let air into or out from your house need sealing.
+In the case of an open fireplace isn’t in use it can cause draughts and must be sealed off.
+Property managers and landlords are responsible for making sure that these draughts are stopped whenever possible.

-There is no require to cover up gaps or holes which are part of the building.
-For instance, small gaps around doors and windows may be required to allow movement of the building as the home is heated and cools so that they can still be closed and opened instead of than sticking.
+You don’t require to block up intentional holes or gaps in the building.
+For instance, small gaps around windows and doors could be necessary to allow for movement within the structure as the house heats and cools, so that they are able to be opened and closed rather than sticking.
 We will examine every window and door during an Healthy Homes assessment of your rental property.

 draught stopping building inspections